SoftwareQuTech/SimulaQron/docs/ConfNodes.rst

 Given the ip and port number of the CQC server of a node, you can send CQC messages over TCP using in any way you prefer.
 To know how these messages should look like to perform certain instructions, refer to :doc:`CQCInterface`.

 An easier way to send CQC messages to a CQC server of a node is to use the provided Python library.
-Assuming that you have a file in the form of the config/cqcNodes.cfg above, i.e. consisting of lines of the form `[name], [hostname/ip], [port]` you can then easily instanciate an object of the class :code:`SimulaQron.cqc.pythonLib.cqc.CQCConnection` which will communicate with the CQC server for you, using the CQC interface.
+Assuming that you have a file in the form of the config/cqcNodes.cfg above, i.e. consisting of lines of the form `[name], [hostname/ip], [port]` you can then easily instanciate an object of the class :code:`cqc.pythonLib.CQCConnection` which will communicate with the CQC server for you, using the CQC interface.

 Let's assume that you have a file cqcNodes_example.cfg which consist of the following lines::